 We headed to Bremer Bay townsite, refuelled, and drove out to the Bremer Bay Beach.

-Back along the bitumen to Tozers for cocktails.
+It was then back along the bitumen to Tozers for cocktails.

 Saturday 27 January 2018